KaseemBradley/node-db3-project/README.md

 - Schedule time to review, refine, and assess your work.
 - Perform basic professional polishing including spell-checking and grammar-checking on your work.

-## Task 3: Multi Table Queries

-Use a graphical tool like SQLite Studio to open `./data/northwind.db3` and execute the following queries:

-(Write the queries inside `./queries.sql` under the corresponding comment)

-- Display the ProductName and CategoryName for all products in the database.
-Returns 77 records.
-- Display the order Id and shipper CompanyName for all orders placed before August 9 2012.
-Returns 429 records.
-- Display the name and quantity of the products ordered in order with Id 10251.
-Sort by ProductName.
-Returns 3 records.
-- Display the OrderID, customer's Company Name and the employee's Last Name for every order.
-All columns should be labeled clearly.
-Returns 16,789 records.

 ## Task 4: Stretch Problems

 In [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top):